ggranum/java-spork/README.md

 ./gradlew clean build
 ```

 You can open this project directly in IntelliJ with no need to do a 'project import'.
+The project files that JetBrains recommends be shared are committed to source control.

 ## What's here